gshipley/summitlab14/Chapters/04-VerifyInstall.md

 	server is up and running
 	named (pid  1106) is running...

-If *bind* is up and running we can be assured that there are no syntax errors in our zone file(s).
+If *BIND* is up and running we can be assured that there are no syntax errors in our zone file(s).

 The next aspect of DNS that we can verify is the actual database for our DNS records.
 There should be two database files that contain the domain information for our hosts.
 Let's verify that the DNS information for our *hosts.example.com* has been setup correctly with the following command: